Seppli11/ZHAW-Summary/summaries/24FS/CCP2/10_DevOps.md

 ## Tekton Tool

-Tekton is build on top of kubernetes.
+Tekton is built on top of kubernetes.
 Pipelines are described with custom kubernetes resource descriptions.

-Each pipeline consist of tasks, where as each tasks consists of steps.
+Each pipeline consist of tasks, whereas each tasks consists of steps.
 Each step runs in a specified container image.
 Once all steps are run, the task is completed and the flow continues to the next task.
 Of course, a task has outputs which can be forwarded to inputs of other tasks.
 Additionally, parameters can also be passed to pipelines.

 <img src="./res/DevOps/image-20240424090821747.png" alt="image-20240424090821747" style="zoom: 50%;" />